Bounding the tripartite-circle crossing number of complete tripartite graphs: Connection to the Harary-Hill conjecture

-the Bla\v{z}ek-Koman construction \cite{BK}, which is an instance of a restricted 1-circle drawing (or 2-page book-embedding), and the Harary-Hill construction \cite{HH}, which is an instance of a balanced restricted 2-circle drawing (or cylindrical drawing).
+For decades, only two families of drawings of $K_n$ with $H(n)$ crossings were known, shown in \cref{fig:optimalDrKn}: the Bla\v{z}ek-Koman construction \cite{BK}, which is an instance of a 1-circle drawing, and the Harary-Hill construction \cite{HH}, which is an instance of a balanced restricted 2-circle drawing.

-\'{A}brego et al. recently announced in \cite{AAFRV} a new family of drawings of $K_n$ having the property that each edge is crossed at least once, so these are not $k$-circle drawings.
+\'{A}brego et al.~announced in \cite{AAFRV} a new family of drawings of $K_n$ having the property that each edge is crossed at least once, so these are not $k$-circle drawings.
 Kyn\v{c}l and others \cite{JK} naturally asked about the existence of alternative $k$-circle constructions of $K_n$ with $H(n)$ crossings: Is $H(n)=\bcrN{k}(K_n)$ for some $k\geq 3$?
-(Recall $\bcrN{k}$ is the minimum number of crossings in a balanced restricted $k$-circle crossing drawing.) \cref{fig:3circleK6} shows crossing-optimal balanced restricted 1-circle, 2-circle, and 3-circle drawings of $K_6$.
+(Recall that $\bcrN{k}$ denotes the minimum number of crossings in a balanced restricted $k$-circle crossing drawing.) \cref{fig:3circleK6}

+shows crossing-optimal balanced 1-circle, 2-circle, and 3-circle drawings of $K_6$.
 We prove that balanced restricted 3-circle drawings are suboptimal for $n$ large enough.

 \HH*

 \begin{proof} Suppose $n\geq 14$.
 Let $q\geq 5$ and $r\in\{-1,0,1\}$ be the unique integers such that $n=3q+r$.
 We want to show that $\bcrN{3}(K_n)- H(n)>0$.
 Consider a balanced restricted 3-circle drawing of $K_n$ with $q$, $q$, and $q+r$ vertices on the 3 circles.
 Then